-* Stocks ease after tepid U.S. economic data; Treasuries rise
+* Stocks ease after tepid U.S. economic data; Treasuries

 * Oil futures gain on initial reaction to Spain's debt sale